atherlangga/blowgun/README.rst

 Blowgun
 =======

-Blowgun is a 3D graphics library that designed to run on Windows, Linux,and Android.
+Blowgun is a 3D graphics library that designed to run on Windows, Linux, and Android.
 In order to achieve that, it's written using C++ and on top of OpenGLES 2.